NCBI-Hackathons/VirusDiscoveryProject/novel/proposals/hit-consolidation.md

 query the CDD database with *@Warddeb*'s test results (`35.245.219.49:/home/jan.buchmann/work/warddeb-cdd-results.tbl`)[^1].

 This can be extended to query all Entrez metadata.
-We can store fetched metadata in one or several local SQLite databases to minimize lookups.
+We can store fetched metadata in one or several local SQLite databases to minimize look ups.

-[^1]: The problem is, I need to figure out why the google cloud kills my requests but which are working on my local machine.
+[^1]: The problem is, I need to figure out why the google cloud kills my requests but are working on my local machine.